gregfullard/100-days-of-code/log.md

 **Today's Progress:**
 Finished the Gatsby tutorial.
 With various digressions along the way.

-**Thoughst:** Realised, yet again, that there is a ton of stuff that happened in the Javascript world over the last few years while I was stuck in Java-land.
+**Thoughts:** Realised, yet again, that there is a ton of stuff that happened in the Javascript world over the last few years while I was stuck in Java-land.
 The front-end journey is looking exciting.

 **Links:** https://www.gatsbyjs.org/tutorial/